mohanishsn/react-playground/readme.md

 - componentDidMount() - a lifecycle method, generally used to make API calls, because react renders the component first so it doesn't have to wait for the api to return data.
 - refer react lifecycle diagram https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

+# 6 - Higher order component
+Takes a component, processes it and returns the same component with some modifications

+# 7 - Controlled and uncontrolled components

+# 8 - react dev tools extension,

+# 9 - Lifting state up

+# 10 - Props drilling (the problem)

+# 11 - React context ((one of)the solution)

+# 12 - Redux (Redux-toolkit)
+- install redux/toolkit
+- install react-redux
+- create our store
+- connect app with store
+- create slice (cart slice)
+- modify cart (dispatch action)
+- read from cart (subscribe selector)

+# 13 - Types of testing (Developer)
+  1. unit testing
+   - Testing your component (one unit of your application) in isolation

+  2. integration testing
+  3. e2e testing